breez3young/BEHAVIOR-1K-eval/docs/challenge/dataset.md

 # Dataset

 ### **NOTE: The [joint efforts data](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/omnigibson/learning/utils/eval_utils.py#L90) in the robot state entry of the parquet files are wrong.
-This is because we do not store observations during our initial data collection, and all observations are collected through a round of "data replay" in which we restore sim state every step without steping physics, and thus the joint effort reading is wrong.
+This is because we do not store observations during our initial data collection, and all observations are collected through a round of "data replay" in which we restore sim state every step without stepping physics, and thus the joint effort reading is wrong.
 Please do not use them for training.
 They will be removed in the next dataset release.**

 ## Dataset Access